 We strive to balance timely order fulfillment to our customers with the lead times required by our suppliers to efficiently source commodities and component parts and manage costs.
-However, during fiscal 2021, we experienced unprecedented demand within our Professional and Residential segment businesses that reduced field inventory levels and drove an increase in purchase and sales orders that outpaced our production capacity.
-Further, the pace at which we were able to increase our production capacity was hampered due to supply chain challenges, including the inability to procure adequate volumes of certain commodities and component parts inventories and COVID-19-related manufacturing inefficiencies due to the continued reconfiguration of certain of our manufacturing processes in order to implement social distancing protocols within our facilities.
-As a result, the approximate backlog of orders as of October 31, 2021 and 2020 was \$1,575.9 million and \$370.9 million, respectively, an increase of \$1,205.0 million.
-Barring any significant and longer-term material supply chain constraints, we expect that the majority of the existing October 31, 2021 backlog of orders will be fulfilled during fiscal 2022; however, it is possible that unanticipated effects of COVID-19, continued global supply chain disruptions, or other factors, such as customer issues, could cause further delays in delivery, an inability to complete unfilled customer orders, or even cancelled orders.
-For additional information regarding the impact of COVID-19 on our business and manufacturing operations, refer to the section titled "Impact of COVID-19" included within Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of this Annual Report on Form 10-K.
+However, during fiscal 2022, we continued to experience strong customer demand that outpaced our production capacity which was hampered by ongoing supply chain disruptions and challenging conditions for sourcing adequate amounts of certain commodity and component parts inventory.
+The approximate backlog of orders as of October 31, 2022 and 2021 was \$2,309.1 million and \$1,575.9 million, respectively, an increase of \$733.2 million.
+Barring any significant and longer-term material supply chain constraints, we expect that the majority of the existing October 31, 2022 backlog of orders will be fulfilled during fiscal 2023; however, it is possible that continued global supply chain disruptions, or other factors, such as customer issues, could cause further delays in delivery, an inability to complete unfilled customer orders, or even cancelled orders.